terrisgit/ATT-Uverse-Router-Reconnect/README.md

-# ATT U-verse Reconnect Script
+# ATT U-verse Router Reconnect Script

 This script reconnects your AT&T U-verse router with AT&T. Tested on 5268AC.
 The 5268AC router has a bug which causes network latency over time (more so when using Gigabit Fiber).

 This is a fork of ATT-Uverse-Automated-Router-Rebooter.
 Use this version if your router is connected to an external battery backup.
-The original reboot script shuts down the router instead of rebooting it.
+The original reboot script shuts down the router instead of rebooting.

 # Installation